sacerd-OS/sacerd-OS/README.md

 ### Salvete, omnes! 😺
-I'm August, a 2nd year Computer Science and Classics student at UMss Amherst!
+I'm August, a 2nd year Computer Science and Classics student at UMass Amherst!

 ### 🐱 About Me